RobertsFerreira/config-powershell/README.md

 }
 ```

-If configure the font in vscode terminal, added this command in user settings json
+If you want configure the font in vscode terminal then add this command in user settings json
 ```json
 "terminal.integrated.fontFamily": "FiraCode Nerd Font",
 ```